-This small playground is located in the Austin Community.
+This small playground is 0.48 acres and it is located in the Austin Community.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Tilton Park for recreation.